SouthernMethodistUniversity/coding/sections/cloud-vs-local.md

 ### Containers
 Containers are a type of [operating system virtualization](https://en.wikipedia.org/wiki/OS-level_virtualization) where a single kernel is shared by all operating systems.
 This is contrasted with virtual machines that provide a virtualized hardware environment upon which an operating system can run.
-Containers, as such, are light weight compared to virtual machines, but are restricted to a single kernel type, e.g. Linux.
+Containers, as such, are lightweight compared to virtual machines, but are restricted to a single kernel type, e.g., Linux.
 The primary benefits on containers are:

 - Isolation
 - Reproducibility